By Laura Dolgy (bio below)

 Nothing soothes dry skin and chronic eczema like wet wrapping and dry wrapping.
 The process is quite simple to do at home and requires only a natural moisturizer (Note: NEVER use a steroid ointment for either wrapping technique) and form fitting clothing to wrap the affected areas.

 To make wrapping simpler and more effective, specialty eczema wrap garments are great!
-If your little one is experiencing dry, itchy eczema on many parts of their body, check out this WrapESoothe Eczema Suit in sizes up to 3T as well as the WrapESoothe Pants and WrapESoothe Shirt in sizes 4-5T.
-For babies that are suffering from dry eczema on the scalp or cradle cap there is also this GoumiHat that fits 3/6 months.
+If your little one is experiencing dry, itchy eczema on many parts of their body, check out these Eczema Sleeves.

 Learn more about wet wrapping here.

 Since one of the worst symptoms of dry eczema is itchy skin, it’s important to keep scratching to a minimum.
-To keep your little one’s skin protected and to avoid infection, these ScratchMeNot Flip Mitten Sleeves are a true lifesaver.
+To keep your little one’s skin protected and to avoid infection, these ScratchMeNot Flip Mitten Sleeves are a true lifesaver – that’s why they made our list of natural treatments for dry eczema.
 These sleeves have been extremely popular among parents with children who suffer from eczema.
 Jennifer Roberge, who created this blog, used them nighty when her son was 2-3 years old and credits them with a big portion of his healing.
 The sleeves can be worn at night to prevent your child from scratching in their sleep or during the day.

 For adults, this Comfymitt Top is perfect for avoiding scratching.
 The top comes with protective mittens, so that you don’t subconsciously start scratching in your sleep.